Kemple View’s highly specialist clinicians have extensive experience in the assessment and treatment of men with complex psychiatric needs.

 To arrange a Skype call please contact Stephen Critchley on 01254 243 000

-Mags Gallagher, Registered Manager of Kemple View, is a professionally qualified Learning Disability and Mental Health Nurse with 27 years Post Registration experience.
+Mags Gallagher, Hospital Director of Kemple View, is a professionally qualified Learning Disability and Mental Health Nurse with 27 years Post Registration experience.
 She has worked mainly in the field of challenging behaviours within medium secure psychiatric settings, both in the NHS and independent sector.